Pattern statistics in faro words and permutations: Some particular subsets of and

 Conversely, any word $\pi$ whose odd-position and even-position subsequences $\pi_o$ and $\pi_e$ satisfy the above properties is a subexcedent faro word of length $n$.
 Given sequences $\pi_o$ and $\pi_e$ as in \eqref{eq:subexc-even-odd}, associate to them a pair of north-east lattice paths as follows.
 If $\pi_o$ or $\pi_e$ has a letter $a_i$ in position $i$, map such an entry to the point $(i-1,a_i)$ in the integer lattice.
 Let $k=\left\lfloor\frac{n+1}{2}\right\rfloor$ for $\pi_o$ and $k=\left\lfloor\frac{n}{2}\right\rfloor$ for $\pi_e$, and let $a_{k+1}=2k$ for $\pi_o$ and $a_{k+1}=2k+1$ for $\pi_e$.

-Now consider a north-east lattice path from $(0,0)$ to $(k,a_{k+1})$ through vertices $(0,a_1),(1,a_2),\dots,(k-1,a_k)$ in that order so that each vertex is joined to the next one by a (possibly empty) sequence of east steps followed by a (possibly empty) sequence of north steps.
+Now consider a north-east lattice path (as in Figure~\ref{fig:map-subexc-path} from $(0,0)$ to $(k,a_{k+1})$ through vertices $(0,a_1),(1,a_2),\dots,(k-1,a_k)$ in that order so that each vertex is joined to the next one by a (possibly empty) sequence of east steps followed by a (possibly empty) sequence of north steps.
 In other words, consider the path

 from $(0,0)$ to $(k,a_{k+1})$, where $E=(1,0)$ is the unit east step and $N=(0,1)$ is the unit north step.
 Then this path lies on or below the line $y=2x$ for $\pi_o$ and on or below the line $y=2x+1$ for $\pi_e$, and each such path corresponds to a unique $\pi_o$ or a unique $\pi_e$.